Henry’s Fork of the Snake River

 We have been guiding the Henry’s, or as the locals know it, the North Fork, since the 60’s.
 In that time we have seen every type of weather, water conditions, and hatches.
 We have the experience and knowledge to make sure you have the best day possible on the Henry’s Fork.

 We love this beautiful and diverse river.
 There are many different types of water, and countless insects to feed the fish.
 The trout are strong and aggressive.
 Eight sections of the river run through two dams and cascade over an elevation change of over 1,000 feet.
 With this much diversity comes challenges.
-It helps to know the pattens of the insects and the habits of the fish to succeed on any given day on this river.

-Experience and knowledge is needed to make sure you have the best day possible.
+Experience and knowledge are needed to make sure you have the best day possible.
 The best time to fish the Henry’s Fork River is during the salmon fly hatch.
-This will begin around May 25th and run through June 20th.
+This will begin on May 25th and run through June 20th.
 You can typically land the largest fish of the year during this time.
 Reserve early as space is limited at the lodge during the salmon fly hatch.

 Fishermen who want the chance at a giant rainbow on a dry fly flock to this river each spring when the Salmon Flies begin to hatch.

 The fish are rainbow/cutthroat hybrids or pure rainbows on the upper river.
 You add browns to the mix when you fish below Mesa Falls.
 The entire river is dry fly paradise.
 There is no river in the world that has a better reputation for dry fly fishing.
 Fishermen who want the chance at a giant rainbow on a dry fly flock to this river each spring when the Salmon Flies begin to hatch.
 Some of the largest dry fly eating trout in the U.S. are found in this river.
 We have many dedicated anglers who have fished with us for 30-40 years that still show up every May or June to lay a dry fly over these giants.
-Keith Geiges’ 9 pound Brown taken on a TVL dry salmon fly pattern in May of 2006, John Pehrson’ 9 1/2 pound Rainbow also taken on a TVL dry salmon fly pattern and all of those 5 to 8 pound Browns and Rainbows landed on dry flies over the years attest to this.

 First dry fly fishing of the year.